azure-terraform-workshop/terraform-workshop-labs/201-kubernetes/README.md

 Inspect the infrastructure in the portal.

-Change the VMSS count to another number and replan, does it match your expectations?
+Change the node count to another number and replan, does it match your expectations?

 ### Clean up